Well, the answer is: yes and no. It all depends. The question usually does not appear as a question, but as an assertion: "Mormons aren't Christian!"|

 Whether one is justified in applying any label to any person or thing depends on the definition you are using, how precisely you define the label, and whether your definition is clear and acceptable to your audience.
 If you and your audience have differing definitions in mind, then you will think you are arguing about the object of your label (e. g., the Mormons) when you are really arguing about two differing definitions.

 I think most Christians today who are quick to label Mormons as not Christian generally overlook the fact that the earliest followers of Jesus would probably not qualify under their definition of "Christian," either.
-Those early Christians did not accept the Nicean Creed, because that only developed several centuries later (after much debate and by a fairly narrow vote; all the negative votes, of course, having been cast by devout Christians, who were then labeled "heretics").
+Those early Christians did not accept the Nicene Creed, because that only developed several centuries later (after much debate and opposition by devout Christians, who were then labeled "heretics").
 There was no agreement during the first few centuries on the nature of Christ, the scriptural canon, and many other doctrinal matters, which were only decided much later.
 They did not even call themselves "Christians" - the term was not generally used for Jesus' Jerusalem followers, but was invented by the heathen population of Antioch to refer to the Gentile Jesus-followers in Antioch.

 Before asserting to a Mormon that Mormons are not "Christian" one ought to first define precisely what definition one is using.
 I suspect that the definition (in the minds of those asserting that Mormons are not Christian) would be something like: "A Christian is someone who ascribes to the doctrines of any of the churches tracing themselves directly to the Apostles."
 Once you enunciate your definition, you are merely stating a tautology, since the Mormons freely admit that they do not ascribe to such doctrines, because they believe they are false.
 And that it was the falsity of those traditional doctrines which required a "restoration" through Joseph Smith.